Fermentation

 Creating the flavours and textures of animal products using fermentation involves using new science and technology.
 Many approaches are yet to be rigorously explored or optimised for making alternative proteins, and research is needed to find the best ways of producing them at scale.

 To uncover the full potential of sustainable proteins made with fermentation, we need public investment in open-access research and development to support innovation and make these foods accessible for consumers across Europe.
-GFI Europe’s market research suggests open-access research into the best protein strains would be particularly valuable for advancing the fermentation sector.
+GFI’s analysis of research priorities explores the most needed open-access research for advancing the fermentation sector.

 Formo precision fermentation cheese